khiemfle/chat-embed/README.md

 yarn dev
 ```

 A development server will be running on http://localhost:5678 automatically.
-Update `public/index.html` to connect directly to Flowise:
+Update `public/index.html` to connect directly to your chatbot:

 ```html
 <!-- public/index.html -->